projectmaking123/react-front-jobs/README.md

 Google Test Account: bacontester2@gmail.com
 password: bacontest

+The rails api is seeded so that bacontester1 created all the seed jobs.
+Log in as bacontester2 to view application functionality

 ## User Story

 If User is not logged in, user may view job listings, but can not apply